Glossary Contact us

 Namespace

-Think of a namespace like a piggy bank. 🐷
+Think of namespaces like labeled piggy banks:

 O